WHO WE ARE

 Theological Horizons supports believers and seekers by providing a welcoming community for engaging faith, thought and life.

-As you learn about us—our mission, leadership, programs and resources—we hope that you will hear the invitation to partner with us.
+As you learn about us—our mission, leadership, programs and resources—we hope that you will take up the invitation to partner with us.

-Whether you are a student, a professor, a scholar, a clergy or lay person, whether you live in Charlottesville or across the world, please join us in this work to renew Christian scholarship and community and support those seeking to join in.
+Whether you are a student, a professor, a scholar, a clergy or lay person, whether you live in Charlottesville or across the world, please join us as we work to renew Christian thought and practice together.

 Our Story